dljubenk/dljubenk.github.io/_posts/2019-03-08-prediction.markdown

 Test and Holdout data need to be defined inside the code by the use.
 Training data is estimated using this formula:

 TRAINING = TOTAL - (TEST + HOLDOUT)

+Values used for testing were:

+321  = 821 - (350 + 150)

+---

+## Modelling and Training

+It can be defined how many nodes should RNN have.
+In this case, it is a small RNN with 4 nodes.

+What is a number of total parameters in the model?

+Number of timesteps in one batch is 10.
+That was defined in this piece of code:

+n_features = datatrain_feed.shape[1]
+n_input = 10
+generator_train = TimeseriesGenerator(datatrain_feed, out_seq_train, length=n_input, batch_size=len(datatrain_feed))

+Activation function used are:

+- relu for RNN

+- tanh for Output Layer.

+Optimizer used  is adam.
+Learning rate is 0.01

+Loss function is mean squared error.

+Number of epochs is 500.

 [1]: /assets/images/plot1.png